kolargol/openvpn/README.md

 #### Requirements
 * have ansible installed on your computer
-* have running newly created OpenBSD instance in some Cloud Provider (here we use ExoScale as stated above)
+* have running newly created OpenBSD instance in some cloud provider (*here we use [exoscale](https://portal.exoscale.ch/register?r=gLrEOdv5hVgv) as stated above*)
+* allow SSH port 22 for install from your host, and permamently allow TCP 80 and 443 for VPN
 * basic knowledge of using terminal and ssh
 * pretty much that's all